 The components directory is just a folder of HTML files.
 Designers don't need to learn a CMS-specific component format or a proprietary template language.
 They write HTML with whatever CSS framework the project uses, save the file, and it's immediately available to both the AI and every editor on the team.

-on the /design-system page, in the AI's component list, and in the @ mention
+one).
+It shows up on the design-system page, in the AI's component list, and in the

 Low Friction Between Design and Content